lionhylra/HYLImageManager/README.md

 # How to use?
 Firstly, initialize a instance of HYLImageManager.
+There are three ways to initialize a HYLImageManager instance.

-If you don't care where the image is stored, just use the singleton instance.
+1) If you don't care where the image is stored, just use the singleton instance.
-Using it is quite simple.

 <pre><code>
 HYLImageManager *manager = [HYLImageManager defaultManager];
 </code></pre>
 In this case all the image file will be stored into a default folder "UserDocuments" under /Documents.
 Or you can specify the directory path by initialize a instance.

+2) If you want to specify the location of file, use this:
 <pre><code>
 HYLImageManager *manager = [[HYLImageManager alloc] initWithRootPathComponents:@[@"folderA",@"folderB"];
 </code></pre>
 In this case, the target path of operation will be <code>/Documents/folderA/folderB</code>

+3)In above HYLImageManager, every time you save a image, it will be compressed by 50% by default.
+Alternatively you can create a HYLImageManager of your own compression quality;
+<pre><code>
+-(instancetype)initWithRootPathComponents:(NSArray *)pathComponents compressQuality:(float)quality;
+</code></pre>
+The quality of the resulting JPEG image, expressed as a value from 0.0 to 1.0.
+The value 0.0 represents the maximum compression (or lowest quality) while the value 1.0 represents the least compression (or best quality).

 Then use other methods as-is.
 Choose one class according to your needs.
 - HYLImageManager.h Choose this if you don't need to specify the directory of image file and don't need thumbnail.